What This Article Covers

 - Analytical Tools: A comprehensive use of analytical tools is made to identify business trends and opportunities and to understand how the company responds to current and future needs.

-- Vision Statement: The vision statement is inspiring and memorable and summarizes concisely what the company wants to become in the marketplace and community.
+- Vision Statement: The vision statement is inspiring and memorable and summarizes what the company wants to become in the marketplace and community.

 - Supplier Quality: Supplier quality processes and improvement programs are monitored and reported, to ensure integration with the company’s quality systems.